 If the water does not clear up, contact the Fire District at (802)247-3311. firstname.lastname@example.org

 Here are some links to images, project drawings and other information.

 *Contact the Brandon Area Chamber of Commerce with your questions, comments, and concerns.

-We hope you will stay current with us.
-Sign up here to receive Brandon Builds e-newsletters.
+*We hope you will stay current with us.
+Sign up here to receive Even BETTER Brandon e-newsletters.